casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     // get the value of the runtime argument named "message" let value: String = runtime::get_named_arg("message");

-    // the value will be wraped in a URef let value_ref = storage::new_uref(value);
+    // the value will be written under a URef let value_ref = storage::new_uref(value);

     // creating the new set of named keys